 If a conducting liquid moves through a static magnetic field, electric currents are generated.
 This, in turn, leads to ohmic heating such as Joule dissipation.
 As the thermal energy of the fluid rises, there is a corresponding drop in its kinetic energy, and so the fluid decelerates.
-This results in a suppression
+This results in a suppression of the motion of liquid jets.
+Fig. 4.30 and 4.32 represent the time response of filament velocity as a function of magnetic field with 14 GeV, 20 TP beam and 24 GeV, 10 TP beam respectively.

 According to P. A. Davidson's approximation (1999), the Eqn.
 (2.33) shows the energy decays with respect to time depending on the magnetic field, where $\tau = \rho/\sigma B^2$.
 This implication is that the filaments decelerates on a time scale of τ .
-Fig. 4.32 shows the decay of the normalized energy of flow in magnetic fields with respect to time due to the magnetic damping.
+Fig. 4.43 shows the decay of the normalized energy of flow in magnetic fields with respect to time due to the magnetic damping.
 Higher magnetic field dissipates energy faster.
-Fig. 4.33 shows the integrated energy with respect to time.
+Fig. 4.44 shows the integrated energy with respect to time.
 Thus, it represents the total energy of flow by the certain time.

 Since the joule damping dissipates the energy with an exponential factor, the energy dissipation arises rapidly in the beginning depending on the magnetic field term B^2 .
 Thus, higher magnetic field will have higher damping effect so that it takes more rising time.
-Therefore, the slope of rising velocity in Fig. 4.30 and 4.31 is different depending on the magnetic field proportional to B^2 in exponential function.
+Therefore, the slope of rising velocity in Fig. 4.30 and 4.32 is different depending on the magnetic field proportional to B^2 in exponential function.
 The integration of the energy with respect to time gives the total energy at a certain time.
-If we assume that the time required for the interaction between beam and mercury is 50 μ s with 24 GeV, 10 TP beam since the filament is coming out at that time from experiment without magnetic field, the time to be taken to reach the same amount of energy is $\sim 130 \ \mu$ s at 15 T in Fig. 4.33.
-It is consistent with experimental measurement in Fig. 4.31.
+If we assume that the time required for the interaction between beam and mercury is 50 μ s with 24 GeV, 10 TP beam since the filament is coming out at that time from experiment without magnetic field, the time to be taken to reach the same amount of energy is $\sim 130~\mu s$ at 15 T in Fig. 4.44.
+It is consistent with experimental measurement in Fig. 4.32.
 Also the field affects the suppression of kinetic energy.
-The effect will be larger from 10 T but it is small up to 5 T since it is proportional to

-B^2 in exponential function.
+The effect will be larger from 10 T but it is small up to 5 T since it is proportional to B^2 in exponential function.
 The time required for generation of filament at 5T with 14GeV energy is 100 μ s from experiment in Fig. 4.30.
 Actually it will be less than 100 μ s because we set the camera frame rate at 100 μ s for this experiment.
 In this case, the first frame of images shows the filamentation on the Hg jet surface.
-The same amount of energy required to generate the filament at 5T (100 μ s) is \sim 200 μ s at 15 T in Fig. 4.33.
+The same amount of energy required to generate the filament at 5T (100 μ s) is $\sim 200 \ \mu$ s at 15 T in Fig. 4.44.
 It is consistent with experimental measurement in Fig. 4.30.
-In Fig. 4.30, a event at 5 T shows lower velocity and it also shows the delay of onset of filament up to \sim 200 μ s.
+In Fig. 4.30, a event at 5 T shows lower velocity and it also shows the delay of onset of filament up to $\sim 200 \ \mu s$.
 It shows again the relation of the delay of the onset and the required energy for onset.